 - Mint – Mint, especially peppermint, is a handy herb that can deter mosquitoes, ants, moths, and flies.
 It can also discourage outdoor pets, keeping them away from your precious herb garden without causing them harm.

 - Basil – Basil is an attractive herb with a strong aroma that deters mosquitoes and flies.
-Plant basil in a sunny spot so it can thrive and be sure to bring it inside during the colder months.
+Plant basil in a sunny spot so it can thrive.
+However, plan to bring it inside during the colder months.

 - Garlic – The heavy scent of garlic repels not only mosquitoes but snakes as well.
-It’s also easy to grow and can give your dishes a delicious flavor that can’t be achieved with garlic from a supermarket.
+It’s also easy to grow and can give your dishes a delicious flavor that you won’t achieve with garlic from a supermarket.

 - Rosemary – Rosemary is a beautiful plant and a useful herb to have on hand.
 Its pungent scent often drives away mosquitoes, flies, and moths.

-For a fun backyard idea, consider making a vertical wall garden out of these herbs.
+Consider making a vertical wall garden out of these herbs for a fun backyard idea.
 Wall gardens are ideal for small spaces and can instantly add style of any outdoor living space.

 Fight Bugs Naturally with Natural Insect Repellents